Global Education

 • Faculty-led programs during breaks or semesters.

-• Third-party provider and direct enroll programs with international institutions.
+• Third-party provider, direct enroll, and exchange programs with international institutions.

 • Internships, research, service learning, and independent study abroad.